pydantic/pydantic-ai/docs/multi-agent-applications.md

         #> Seat preference: row=1 seat='A'
 ```

 1. Define the first agent, which finds a flight.
-We use an explicit type annotation until PEP 747 lands, see [structure results](results.md#structured-result-validation).
-We a union as the result type so the model can communicate that it's unable to find a satisfactory choice, internally each member of the union will be registered as a separate tool.
+We use an explicit type annotation until PEP 747 lands, see [structured results](results.md#structured-result-validation).
+We use a union as the result type so the model can communicate if it's unable to find a satisfactory choice; internally, each member of the union will be registered as a separate tool.
-2. Define a tool on the agent to find a flight, in this simple case we could dispense with the tool and just define the agent to return structured data, then search for a flight, but in more complex scenarios the tool would be necessary.
+2. Define a tool on the agent to find a flight.
+In this simple case we could dispense with the tool and just define the agent to return structured data, then search for a flight, but in more complex scenarios the tool would be necessary.
 3. Define usage limits for the entire app.
-4. Define a function to find a flight, which ask the user for their preferences and then calls the agent to find a flight.
+4. Define a function to find a flight, which asks the user for their preferences and then calls the agent to find a flight.
 5. As with `flight_search_agent` above, we use an explicit type annotation to define the agent.
 6. Define a function to find the user's seat preference, which asks the user for their seat preference and then calls the agent to extract the seat preference.
-7. Now we've put our logic for running each agent into separate functions, our main app becomes very simple.
+7. Now that we've put our logic for running each agent into separate functions, our main app becomes very simple.

 _(This example is complete, it can be run "as is")_